Blosc/c-blosc2/README.rst

 ===============================================================
- Blosc: A blocking, shuffling and lossless compression library
+ C-Blosc2: A simple, compressed, fast and persistent data store library for C
 ===============================================================

 :Author: The Blosc Development Team